DavAug/chi/docs/source/getting_started/mechanistic_model.rst

 The mechanistic model
 *********************

-In chi, mechanistic model is an umbrella term for time series models describing the dynamics of treatment responses.
+In Chi, mechanistic model is an umbrella term for time series models describing the dynamics of treatment responses.
 In general, these models do not have to be of a *mechanistic* nature, but in most cases they will have at least a mechanistic element to them.
 Popular mechanistic models include for example PKPD models, PBPK models and QSP models which are based on mechanistic descriptions of the treatment response.

-Mechanistic models can be implemented in chi in two ways: 1. using SBML_ files (recommended); and 2. using the :class:`chi.MechanisticModel` interface.
+Mechanistic models can be implemented in Chi in two ways: 1. using SBML_ files (recommended); and 2. using the :class:`chi.MechanisticModel` interface.
-The :class:`chi.MechanisticModel` way has, perhaps, the lower entry barrier, as it just involves implementing models in any Python code you fancy, while the SBML way requires you to learn a small amount of potentially unfamiliar SBML syntax.
-But in the long run, SBML will make life easier for you as, in chi, it will automate differentiation, sensitivities and dose administration.
-Below we will show how we can use either of those ways to implement a 1-compartment PK model.
+The :class:`chi.MechanisticModel` interface has, perhaps, the lower entry barrier, as it just involves implementing models using any preferred Python code.
+This brings an enourmous amount of flexibility and, for simple models, gets your model implemented fast.
+However, it has the drawback that sensitivities of the model parameters and mechanisms to administer dosing regimens have to implemented manually.
+It also limits the ability to share models.

+In comparison, using SBML files to implement your models requires a small amount of potentially unfamiliar SBML syntax, and therefore may initially take a little longer to get started.
+However, for complex models, SBML simplifies the model implementation and reduces the risk for implementation errors.
+In Chi, SBML will also automate differentiation, the evaluation of parameter sensitivities, and the implementation of dose administrations.
+Another benefit of SBML files is that they are programming language-agnostic, meaning that SBML files are supported by many simulation softwares facilitating the sharing and reimplementation of models without forcing the continued use of Chi.
+We therefore recommend using SBML files to implement your models.

+Below we will show how we can use either of those implementation strategies to implement a 1-compartment PK model.

 **Use case: 1-compartment PK model:**

-A 1-compartment PK model describes the absorption, distribution, metabolism and elimination of a drug semi-mechanistically using a simple differential equation of the form
+A 1-compartment PK model is a semi-mechanistic description of the absorption, distribution, metabolism and elimination of a drug using a simple differential equation of the form

 .. math::
     \frac{\mathrm{d}a}{\mathrm{d}t} = -k_e\, a,